Treaty of Fort Laramie (1868): Article I

 Article one called for the cessation of hostilities, stating "all war between the parties to this agreement shall for ever [sic] cease."
 If crimes were committed by "bad men" among white settlers, the government agreed to arrest and punish the offenders, and reimburse any losses suffered by injured parties.
 The tribes agreed to turn over criminals among them, any "bad men among the Indians," to the government for trial and punishment, and to reimburse any losses suffered by injured parties.
-If any Sioux committed “a wrong or depredation upon the person or property on any one, white, black, or Indians” the US could pay damages taken from the annuities owed the tribes.
+If any Sioux committed "a wrong or depredation upon the person or property on any one, white, black, or Indians" the US could pay damages taken from the annuities owed the tribes.
 These terms effectively relinquished the authority of the tribes to punish crimes committed against them by white settlers.
+In addition, these terms would subject tribal members to judgment under the U.S. government.

 Similar provisions appeared in nine such treaties with various tribes.
 In practice, the "bad men among the whites" clause was seldom enforced.
 The first plaintiff to win a trial case on the provision did so in 2009, based on the 1868 Fort Laramie treaty.

 In 1873, the US exercised the right to withhold annuities and compensate for Sioux wrongs against anyone, including Indians.
-After a massacre on a moving Pawnee camp during a legal Sioux hunting expedition in Nebraska, the Sioux “were made to pay reparations for the loss of life, meat, hides, equipment, and horses stolen...”
+After a massacre on a moving Pawnee camp during a legal Sioux hunting expedition in Nebraska, the Sioux "were made to pay reparations for the loss of life, meat, hides, equipment, and horses stolen..."
 The Pawnee received $9,000.